coreos/fleet/Documentation/example-deployment.md

 ## Service Files

 With the docker images available over the public internet, systemd can simply run the containers.
-The following templates are rendered with all configuration information and can be run multiple times by incrementing the integer in the filename and within the unit:
+The following templates are rendered with all configuration information and can be run multiple times by incrementing the integer in the filename and within the unit.
+You can find these unit files in the [unit-examples](https://github.com/coreos/unit-examples/tree/master/blog-fleet-intro) repository.
+To save time, clone the repo on the machine from which you are controlling fleet.

 **subgun-http.1.service**